wandyezj/wandyezj.github.io/docs/_drafts/safe-script.md

 - don't have features beyond the minimum needed.
 Don't add lots of features.
 The goal is to write fast provable scripts.

+- make it easy to understand
+- do not allow redefinition of functions? (or at leas t built in functions)